At the Health Centre we aim to build stronger and more resilient communities. Our community development workers build community capacity by:

 - Fostering community identity and sense of belonging

 - Building and utilizing structures and relationships

 These methods and approaches have been acknowledged as significant for social, economic, cultural, environmental and political development.
-We are currently focusing on the following three areas: food security, health equity and community vitality.
+We are currently focusing on the following five areas: food security, health equity, community vitality, financial empowerment, and digital literacy.

 The London Good Food Box is a neighbourhood-based food distribution system that provides a variety of seasonal delicious, and nutritious vegetables and fruits at an affordable price.
 The London Good Food Box is committed to creating socially, and economically sustainable neighborhoods by offering affordable, fresh vegetables and fruits through collective purchasing and making them available throughout London.
 Due to the impact of collective buying power we are able to offer the box (which would normally sell for $15) for only $10.